jeckman/wpbook/README.txt

 as well as some other files for processing comments and the like.

 == Version History ==

+= Version 1.5 =
+ * Now requires PHP 5
+ * Enables user to post to stream, including to pages.
+ * Catches exceptions from Facebook client.
+(Doesn't yet surface those in good error messages, but at least they are caught)
+ * Fixed, I hope, issue with comments inside Facebook for some users
+ * Clean up of some admin styles (resized gravatar images as well as some basic hierarchy on options)
+ * Added Pageing options as their own section
+ * Allow user to select pages to be excluded
+ * Added option to allow a menu of parent pages at top of the app below the title
+ * Fixed "Facebok" typo in line line 182 of theme/index.php
+ * Option to turn on and off page list under content (independent of menu)
+ * Option to turn on/off recent post under content
+ * Allow user to set the amount of recent post to show under content (default 10)
+ * Cleaned up custom header/footer now only one function instead of two (no reason to have two functions)
+ * Added %tag_links% and %category_links% to custom header footer as well as made archive pages work.

 = Version 1.4.2 =